Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## Double

-Decimal number with double-precision floating-point representation, used for values requiring fractional parts or
+Decimal number with double-precision floating-point representation, used for values requiring fractional parts.

 ## EncryptionAlgorithmName